Boat Buyer's Guide: How to Buy a Boat

 The first step in the boat-buying process is also the most important—determining exactly what type of craft will best fit the needs and wants of both yourself and those you plan to bring along for the ride.
 Those needs and wants are typically determined by what type of activities you want to pursue on the water.
-Active types may desire to tube, ski, wakesurf and wakeboard, while others may long to indulge their passion for fishing or sailing.
-Social butterflies may prioritize entertaining friends, while others may prefer to instead escape for the weekend on a boat with overnight accommodations.

 Think about the reasons you want to be on the water…and then narrow your choices accordingly.
 Our Boat Finder Tool can help with this.
 You may also be interested in learning more upfront about the overall costs of boat ownership.

 Now that you have decided to embrace the boating lifestyle, you'll want to establish a budget so you can start building and prioritizing your wish list.
 That budget will likely be a key factor in the decision to buy a new or pre-owned boat.
 Either way, the considerations for size and type of boat will be the same.